nervosnetwork/rfcs/rfcs/0032-ckb-vm-version-selection/0032-ckb-vm-version-selection.md

 | 1           | type script hash | 1          |
 | 2           | data hash        | 1          |

-The transaction is invalid if any `hash_type` is not in the allowed values 0, 1, and 2.
+If a `hash_type` is not one of the allowed values 0, 1, or 2, then the transaction is invalid.

-See more information about code locating using `hash_type` in [rfc22].
+For more information about locating code using `hash_type`, see [RFC22].

-[rfc22]: ../0022-transaction-structure/0022-transaction-structure.md
+[RFC22]: ../0022-transaction-structure/0022-transaction-structure.md

 The `hash_type` encoding pattern ensures that if a script matches code via type hash, CKB always uses the latest available version of VM depending when the script is executed.
-But if the script matches code via data hash, the VM version to execute is determined when the cell is created.
+But if the script matches code via data hash, the VM version is determined when the cell is created.

 Here is an example of when VM version 2 is available: